WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20230411-project_proposal_content_report_moderation.md

 ### Moderation response times (requirement 6, optional)

-If we are able to identify volunteers to moderate Openverse's content report queue, we can work with them to establish expectations about reponse times.
+If we are able to identify volunteers to moderate Openverse's content report queue, we can work with them to establish expectations about response times.
 To have insight into the process, we'll need a reporting mechanism that tracks the number of resolved reports, average response time, and number of open reports on an ongoing basis.